A Personal Confession Before We Begin

 Her front desk did not just fail to support her excellent medical care.
 They actively dismantled it.
 She may never know I left.
 She almost certainly does not know why.

-That is the quiet danger of a leader who believes that great medicine is enough.
+That is the quiet danger of believing that great medicine is enough.

 The Mindset Shift That Changes Everything

-That shift in mindset changes everything.
-How they hire, how they train, how they lead, and what they choose to measure.
+That shift changes everything.
+How you hire, how you train, how you lead, and what you choose to measure.

 What Clients Actually Experience